-- This [draft] Standard shall be applied to arrangements that involve an operator providing a public service related to a service concession asset on behalf of a grantor. - Arrangements outside the scope of this [draft] Standard include those that do not involve the delivery of a public service and arrangements that involve service and management components where the asset is not controlled by the grantor, as described in paragraph 8, or

-- paragraph 9 for a whole-of-life asset (eg outsourcing, service contracts, or privatisation). - 7 This [draft] Standard does not specify the accounting by operators.
+- 5 This [draft] Standard shall be applied to arrangements that involve an operator providing a public service related to a service concession asset on behalf of a grantor. - 6 Arrangements outside the scope of this [draft] Standard include those that do not involve the delivery of a public service and arrangements that involve service and management components where the asset is not controlled by the grantor, as described in paragraph 8, or paragraph 9 for a whole-of-life asset- - 7 This [draft] Standard does not specify the accounting by operators.
 Guidance on accounting for service concession arrangements by the operator can be found in AASB Interpretation 12 Service Concession Arrangements.